fardinhakimi/serverless-user-notifications/README.md

    ```sh
    cdk ls
    ```
-7. if this is your first deployment of a cdk stack on your given account run
+7. If this is your first deployment of a cdk stack on your given account run
    ```sh
    cdk bootstrap
    ```